NUCS349/hw6-neural-networks/problems.md

 **Training parameters:** Use a cross entropy loss and the SGD optimizer.
 Set the batch size to 50 and learning rate to 1e-4.
 Train the network for 50 epochs.

-14. ( point) Once the network is trained extract and plot the weights of the two kernels in the first layer.
+14. (1 point) Once the network is trained extract and plot the weights of the two kernels in the first layer.
 Do these kernels present any particular patterns?
 If so, what are those patterns and how are they related to the classification task at hand and the classifier performance?
 Note that since the model is randomly initialized (by default in PyTorch), the shape of kernels might be different across different training sessions.
 Repeat the experiment a few times and give a brief description of your observations.

-## Thinking about deep models (2.0 points)
+## Thinking about deep models (2.0 points - 1.0 point extra credit)

 15. (0.5 points) For any binary function of binary inputs, is it possible to construct some deep network built using only perceptron activation functions that can calculate this function correctly?
 If so, how would you do it?
 If not, why not?

 17. (0.5 points) Is it possible to learn any arbitrary binary function from data using a network build only using linear activation functions?
 If so, how would you do it?
 If not, why not?

-18. (1 point) An adversarial example is an example that is designed to cause your machine learning model to fail.
+18. (1 point extra credit) An adversarial example is an example that is designed to cause your machine learning model to fail.
 Gradient descent ML methods (like deep networks) update their weights by descending the gradient on the loss function L(X,Y,W) with respect to W. Here, X is a training example, Y is the true label and W are the weights.
 Explain how you could create an adversarial example by using the gradient with respect to X instead of W.